ctsrc/Base256/README.md

 Here is a quick example:

 Imagine a file with three bytes in it.
-In hexadecimal this file might look like:
+A hexadecimal dump of this file might look like:

 ```text